RecycleIthacasBicycles/staff-manual/README.md

 >    Promote feminism in their engagement with participants.

-Always maintain awareness that millennia of social norms which consistently excluded women from autonomy, education, ownership of property, and industry is conditioning that bears upon us all, whether born male or female, and that this shapes our impressions of women's capabilities and aptitudes, even at a subconscious level.
+Always maintain awareness that millennia of social norms which consistently excluded women from autonomy, education, industry, and ownership of property is conditioning that bears upon us all, whether born male or female, and that this shapes our impressions of women's capabilities and aptitudes, even at a subconscious level.
 Positive actions are required to reverse this paradigm,